Five easy ways to chill wine

 Just realised you need to chill your wine ready for your online wine tasting?
 That it's been sitting on the kitchen counter and not in the fridge?
 No stress!
-Here we have a couple of tips on how to chill wine.
+Here we have a few ways to chill wine (some very fast!).

 Five ways to chill wine, or, how to get wine cool fast